Fred Thomas (athlete): Baseball

+Thomas spent the early 1950s playing in Ontario's Intercounty Baseball League.
+During the 1951 season, he won the league batting title as a member of the Kitchener Panthers.
+The same year he was named the league's Most Valuable Player, with a batting average of 0.383.
+In addition to his time with the Panthers, he played fastball for the Windsor Jets and Toronto Beaches.

 Globetrotters

 Racism prevented Thomas from playing in the professional basketball leagues.
 He played with the Cincinnati Crescents, a negro all-star barnstorming baseball team owned by Abe Saperstein, who also owned the Harlem Globetrotters.
 This connection brought him to the Globetrotters and he was invited to their training camp in Chicago in 1949.
-He arrived late because he had to finish the football season with the Toronto Argonauts of the Canadian Football League where he was the first black player.
-He played a season for the New York Renaissance, a Globetrotter all-black professional basketball team from Harlem, New York.
+He arrived late because he had to finish the football season with the Toronto Argonauts of the Canadian Football League where he was the second Black player and first Black Canadian player.
+He played a season for the New York Renaissance, a Globetrotter all-Black professional basketball team from Harlem, New York.
 After one season, he moved to the western division Kansas City Stars, another Globetrotter team.

 Later life

-Thomas won the batting title of the Ontario Intercounty Baseball League in 1951 while playing for the Kitchener Panthers, an independent, semi-professional team where he batted 0.383 and was a Most Valuable Player in this league.
-He also played for the Windsor Jets and Toronto Beaches.

-In 1952, he was not selected for the Canadian Olympic basketball team, where he would have been the only black on an otherwise all-white team.
+In 1952, he was not selected for the Canadian Olympic basketball team, where he would have been the only Black player on an otherwise all-White team.
 After having surgery to repair a knee injury, he could no longer play professional sports but continued to play in smaller independent leagues in Canada.
 He played basketball for the Toronto Tri-Bells, a Canadian men's amateur team, leading the team to the 1953 Canadian senior men's basketball title.

-He became a coach and physical education teacher at Valley Park High School in East York, Ontario, for over twenty years.
+Following his athletic career, Thomas became a coach and physical education teacher.
+He joined the staff of Valley Park High School in East York, Ontario in 1970, where he worked until his death.

-Thomas died from cancer on May 20, 1981.
+Thomas died on May 20, 1981 in Toronto.
+He was buried in Windsor's Greenlawn Memorial Gardens.

 Lack of recognition

 Thomas was known mostly in the Windsor area.
 He competed during a time of racism in sports just before the beginning of integration.
 According to William Humber, a historian on Canadian sports, racial barriers prevented Thomas from becoming a national star, as well as kept him relatively unknown.
 "Today, he would have been a star in any of those sports" said Humber.

 According to Miriam Wright, a history professor at the University of Windsor, Southern Ontario was racially segregated like parts of the United States during the Jim Crow era.
-Thomas and his black teammates were often not served at restaurants and his teams were not allowed to compete with white teams.
-As a black, he did not have the same opportunities as whites.
+Thomas and his Black teammates were often not served at restaurants and his teams were not allowed to compete with White teams.
+As a Black person, he did not have the same opportunities as White athletes.
 Wright says that Thomas's story is not well known because "African-Canadian history was not something that was considered important or was only considered in the context of the Underground Railroad story."

+After decades of not being recognized, Thomas was inducted into the Canadian Baseball Hall of Fame on November 16, 2021.